villlana/v/content/articles/hello.md

 ---
 title: Hello
 description: 'Empower your NuxtJS application with @nuxt/content module: write in a content/ directory and fetch your Markdown, JSON, YAML and CSV files through a MongoDB like API, acting as a Git-based Headless CMS.'
-tags: ZBrush, Blender
+tags: "ZBrush, Blender"
 ---

+:D
-Empower your NuxtJS application with `@nuxtjs/content` module: write in a `content/` directory and fetch your Markdown, JSON, YAML and CSV files through a MongoDB like API, acting as a **Git-based Headless CMS**.
+Empower your NuxtJS application with `@nuxtjs/content` module: write in a `content/` directory and fetch your Markdown, JSON, YAML and CSV files through a MongoDB like API, acting as a **Git-based Headless CMS**. *seee*

-## Writing content
+## Writing content kek

+here is another line

+## this really works

-Ayyy lmao
+Ayyy lmao this is a test

-Learn how to write your `content/`, supporting Markdown, YAML, CSV and JSON: https://content.nuxtjs.org/writing.

-## Fetching content

-Learn how to fetch your content with `$content`: https://content.nuxtjs.org/fetching.

-## Displaying content

-Learn how to display your Markdown content with the `<nuxt-content>` component directly in your template: https://content.nuxtjs.org/displaying.